maxday/katacoda-scenarios/serverless/step6.md

-Now that our first function is coded, let's deploy it!
+Now that our first function is written and correctly tested, let's deploy it!

 We are going to use the `serverless` framework to do so.